Adam Eli: Recognition

 Eli has been recognized in Out magazine's annual Out100 list (in 2018), Logo TV's Logo30 list, and Out magazine's "Most Eligible Bachelor’s of 2018".

-Personal
+Personal life

-Eli is Jewish and identifies as queer, and credits his Judaism as "the impetus for [his] queer activism."
-Eli's mother was an activist in the Soviet Jewry movement.
-His father is a Microsurgeon who specializes in male infertility and sexual dysfunction.
+Eli came out as queer in 2009.
+He credits his Judaism as, "the impetus for [his] queer activism."
+Eli applies the Jewish principle, "Kol Yisreal arevim zeh bazeh," meaning, "All Jews are responsible for each other," to his ideology towards his LGBT+ activism, believing that, "queer people anywhere are responsible for queer people everywhere."